xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug (dkulp)   Fix probelm with first pixel with grouped arches in SingleStrand .
+Fixes #474 -- bug (dkulp)   Fix crash on close when preview running -- bug (dkulp)   Fix color/blur sliders not updating to defaults.
+Fixes #477.
+Fixes #476.
-    -- enh (gil)    Update Morph to use all 8 colors allowing 6 color tails.
+    -- enh (dkulp)   Split Layer Timing panel into two panels (Layer Blending and Layer Settings) -- bug (dkulp)   Fix duplicate effect data problems if seq data exceeds 4GB (64bit only) -- enh (dkulp)   Add begin/end effect transitions -- enh (gil)     Update Morph to use all 8 colors allowing 6 color tails.
     -- enh (keithsw) Add video effect
     -- bug (gil)     Fix crash when moving effect left or right with arrow keys and not timing track active.
 Fixes #473.
     -- enh (keithsw) Replace media handling with ffmpeg and SDL eliminating the VBR problem and adding new media support.
     -- enh (keithsw) Add tooltips to explain controller and channel a xLights channel maps to -- enh (keithsw) Handle movement of show directory (as long as it isnt renamed) automatically 2016.9  Feb 24, 2016
     -- enh (gil)   Allow single effect to be moved left and right using arrow keys if timing grid is active.
     -- enh (gil)   Allow single effect to be moved up and down on grid.
 No longer restricted to a single model.